-Mavs Open Press, operated by the University of Texas at Arlington Libraries (UTA Libraries), offers no-cost services for UTA faculty, staff, and students who wish to openly publish their scholarship.
-The Libraries' program provides human and technological resources that empower our communities to create or adapt open educational resources (OER).
-Course materials published by Mavs Open Press are openly licensed using Creative Commons licenses to allow for revision and reuse and are offered in various digital formats free of charge.
+Open Educational Resources from the University of Texas at Arlington materials published by Mavs Open Press are openly licensed using Creative Commons licenses to allow for revision and reuse and are offered in various digital formats free of charge.
 Optional print copies may be available for purchase through the UTA Bookstore or can be purchased directly from XanEdu.
 Contact us at oer@uta.edu.